meowwtama/tp/docs/UserGuide.md

       * Resolve this issue by altering the `BOOKTITLE` so it consists at least one non-white-space character.

 1. Error message received: `Multiple values specified for the following single-valued field(s): b/`
-   * Reason one: You attempted to add/donate/return a book with `BOOKTITLE` containing " b/" (e.g. Please b/ careful).
+   * Reason one: You attempted to add/donate/return a book with `BOOKTITLE` containing " b/".
+(Note the white space before "b").
+In this case, `BOOKTITLE` is interpreted to be "Please b/ careful".
-      * Since `b/` is the prefix of `Book`, MyBookshelf restricts adding any books with `BOOKTITLE` containing " b/".
+      * Since `b/` is the prefix of `Book`, MyBookshelf restricts commands with `BOOKTITLE` containing " b/".
       * Resolve this issue by removing "/" in `BOOKTITLE` (e.g. Please b careful) or;
       * Resolve this issue by adding "." in front of "b/" in `BOOKTITLE` (e.g. Please ./ careful).
    * Reason two: You attempted to add/donate/return multiple books (e.g. addbook b/Book 1 b/Book 2)